haruair/sqlalchemy-norm/README.rst

 ----

-When I tried to convert from SQLAlchemy object to JSON, it's not an easy job than I thought.
-I wonder if I can get plain objects from SQLAlchemy, it will be better than another way.
-SQLAlchemy already use ``__dict__`` internally, so I made kind of similar thing.
+When I tried to convert from SQLAlchemy object to JSON, it's not an easy job than I expected.
+If SQLAlchemy objects could convert to plain objects, it will be better to handle it for most of converting situations, ``jsonify`` in Flask, especially.

 Contribute